Arrive AI Inc.: Arrive AI to Participate in H.C. Wainwright 27th Annual Global Investment Conference

-Presenting will be CEO Dan O'Tool, Chief Strategy Officer Neerav Shah, Chief Financial Officer Todd Pepmeier and Chief Operations Officer Mark Hamm.
+Presenting will be CEO Dan O'Toole, Chief Strategy Officer Neerav Shah, Chief Financial Officer Todd Pepmeier and Chief Operations Officer Mark Hamm.

 The team will discuss how Arrive AI's platform will revolutionize the package delivery industry for courier companies, retailers and consumers, as well as offering efficiencies to the healthcare industry, specifically for hospitals and pharmaceutical deliveries.